Rick Mount: 1971-1972

-Playing for head coach Bob "Slick" Leonard, along with such teammates as George McGinnis, Mel Daniels and Bob Netolicky, he led the Pacers to the 1972 ABA Championship against Rick Barry and the New York Nets.
-He handed off 2.9 assists and averaged 14.2 points a game, racking up 57 three-pointers in his second season as a Pacer.
-Along with old college teammate Billy Keller and Roger Brown, they made Indiana a constant threat beyond the arc.
+Playing for the Indiana Pacers and head coach Bob "Slick" Leonard, along with such heralded teammates as George McGinnis, Mel Daniels and Bob Netolicky, he led the Pacers to the 1972 ABA Championship against Rick Barry and the New York Nets.
+He averaged 2.9 assists and 14.2 points a game, racking up 57 three-pointers in his second season as a Pacer.
+Along with college teammate Billy Keller and Roger Brown, they made Indiana a constant threat beyond the arc.

 Kentucky Colonels

 1972-1973

-Rick Mount was traded to the Kentucky Colonels for the 1972-73 season.
-He averaged 15 points a game on the season.
+Rick Mount was traded to the Kentucky Colonels for the 1972–73 season.
+With the Colonels, he averaged 15 points a game on the season.
 Teamed with Dan Issel, he averaged 17 points in playoff games while leading the Colonels to the ABA Finals against his former Pacers.

 Utah Stars

 1973-1974

-In the middle of the 1973-74 season, Rick was traded to the Utah Stars, where he joined Ron Boone.
+In the middle of the 1973–74 season, Rick was traded to the Utah Stars, where he joined Ron Boone.
 For the third straight season, Mount led a different team to the ABA Finals, eventually losing to the New York Nets.

-According to Charley Rosen, Mount displayed the most astounding exhibition of pure, one-on-none shooting he ever saw.
+According to Charley Rosen, one time Mount displayed the most astounding exhibition of pure, one-on-one shooting he ever saw.
 Rosen was invited by the Utah coach, Joe Mullaney, to participate in an intra-squad scrimmage.
-After Mullaney officially terminated the session, several players lingered to play HORSE.
+After Mullaney officially terminated the session, several players lingered around to play HORSE.
 Because of Mount, the Stars' rules were unique.
 Shots had to be perfectly clean, counted only if the ball didn't touch the rim.
 Despite this wrinkle, Mount won every game.
 In the end, only Mount and Rosen were left on the court, and Mount was able to adjust the trajectory of every jumper so that the ball hit the inner part of the backside-rim in such a way that the ball would nudge the iron, split the net, and then bounce back to him.
 He supposedly could do this about 90 percent of the time.

 Memphis Sounds

 1974-1975

 Mount spent the last season of his ABA and professional basketball career playing for the Memphis Sounds.
 He averaged a career season-high scoring average of 17.1 points a game.
-His career was cut short due to a dislocated shoulder that he sustained during the 1974-75 season.
+His career was cut short due to a dislocated shoulder that he sustained during the 1974–75 season.

 Career notes

-Mount was amongst the top of the league in three-point shooting during the time he spent in the ABA, while averaging 11.8 points a game and in his career with a total of 3,330 points.
+Mount was among the top of the league in three-point shooting during the time he spent in the ABA, while averaging 11.8 points a game and a career total of 3,330 points.
 Known mainly for his scoring abilities in high school and college, Mount contributed in a greater variety of ways during his pro career.
 As one of the finest passers in the league, he averaged 2.4 assists, tallying a total of 676.
 He was also a fine free throw shooter with 82 percent accuracy.
 Rick shot 31.7 percent beyond the arc and held a 43.3 field goal percentage in his five seasons in the ABA.